Novodevichy Convent (Saint Petersburg): History of the monastery

+Predecessors

 Initially, the Voskresensky Monastery for Women was supposed to be built on the site of the Smolny Yard on the Neva.
 October 30 (November 10), 1748, by decree of Empress Elizabeth Petrovna, the Smolny maiden monastery was founded.
 However, the construction of the monastery was delayed due to the ongoing Seven Years' War.
 Only in 1764 the abbess and five nuns were appointed here.
 The monastery ceased to exist in 1822, when not a single nun remained in it.

 The first-class convent in St. Petersburg was renewed on March 14 (26), 1845 by decree of Nicholas I. The nuns were placed on Vasilyevsky Island in the former house of the abolished Greek Uniate Theological College.
 And services for them were performed in the lower church of the neighboring Church of the Annunciation.

-Monastery from foundation to liquidation
+From foundation to liquidation

 The place on Vasilyevsky Island did not suit the nuns.
 In this regard, a state-owned forest area near the Moscow Gates was allocated for the monastery.
 Here Metropolitan Nikanor (Klementievsky) on November 15, 1849, laid the foundation stone for the monastery.
 The first brick was laid by Emperor Nicholas I. A cemetery was also founded here 4 years before.
 The first abbess of the monastery was Theophania (Gotovtsova).

 The construction of the complex was carried out according to the project of the architect N. E. Efimov, with the participation of K. I. Reimers, L. L. Bonshtedt and N. A. Sychev.
 Among the donors were Countess A. A. Orlova-Chesmenskaya and Queen Olga Nikolaevna of Württemberg.
 In addition, the treasury allocated 25,000 rubles annually for the construction of the monastery.

 In 1854, the nuns moved into the rebuilt complex.

 After the foundation, various workshops operated at the monastery: icon painting, drawing, chasing, gold embroidery, carpet, shoe, prosphora, a cookery, a kvass factory, farms, vegetable gardens, orchards, a bee-keeper appeared.
 In 1901, buildings were built in the monastery, which housed a refectory, sacristy, library, hospital, etc. An orphanage, an almshouse and the parochial Prince Vladimir school began to operate at the monastery.

 By 1917, 77 nuns and 66 novices lived in the monastery.
 Four times a year (on the anniversary of the founding of the monastery, the day of All Saints, the celebration of the Kazan Icon of the Mother of God and the Assumption of the Most Holy Theotokos), a religious procession was organized around the monastery.

 In January 1883, the Novodevichy Convent was donated 6.5 acres of forest in the village of Vokhonovo, Tsarskoye Selo District, to build a skete.
 It was established in 1884, but already in 1889 the Mariinsky Skete was turned into a cenobitic provincial monastery.